iiasceri/KTCalculator/README.md

 # KTCalculator
-Just a simple calculator app with Mean and Median support (+Android 12 color scheme)
+Simple calculator app made for technical interview with Material You support

 Material You (Android 12 accent color):
 <p align="center">